EENI Global Business School

 Online Student Master in International Business

-The Subject “Indian Economy” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Indian Economy” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: International Business, Foreign Trade.